dadrian/dadrian.io/content/blog/posts/certificates-explained.md

 [^13]: In this case, a real website is defined as the content the domain owner
     intends to serve at that domain.
 However, the domain itself may still be part of a phishing attempt.
-A phishing page that pretends to be `google.com` but uses a different domain name such as `fake-google.com` can still get a certificate that verifies in Chrome for the `fake-google.com` name.
+A phishing page that pretends to be `google.com` but uses a different domain name such as `fake-google.com` can still get a certificate that verifies in a browser for the `fake-google.com` name.
 Certificates in the Web PKI are used to bind a cryptographic key pair to a domain name.
 They are not used to authenticate the identities of businesses or individuals who operate the domain.
+[^14]: This post assumes the client is a web browser, and that only the server
+    is providing a certificate.
+Similar rules apply for when the client is a TLS library in code, or if the client is an operating system verifying the signature on a package, with slight variations.
+If the client is also providing a certficate, like in mTLS, the process is largely the same, but the server will also act as a verifier, and the name being verified might not be a hostname.